Should Kids See 'The Hunger Games'?

 DUE: Thank you.

 MARTIN: And that's our program for today.
 I'm Michel Martin and you've been listening to TELL ME MORE from NPR News.
 Let's talk tomorrow.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.